ParhamMohamadi/CSVlog/README.md

 # CSVlog
 Creating a class for using CSV in python

-In this class I creat three clumn of data (Time, Meter, Presure).
+In this class I create three clumn of data (Time, Meter, Presure).

 How To Use:
 1: import CSVlog in your code